rozmanmg/devcontainer-phys2200/README.md

 ## Quick start:

-1. Clone this repository, or copy the repository's content while keeping the directory structure.
+1. Clone this repository, or use it as a template, or copy the repository's content while keeping the directory structure.
 2. In your cloned repository, navigate to repository's root directory (../devcontainer-phys2200/ in my case)
 3. Click the green `Code` button, then click the `Codespaces` tab.
 4. Click the `Create codespace on main` button.